Minnesota vs. Maryland NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- Minnesota has combined with its opponents to score more than 54 points only twice this year.
+- Minnesota and its opponents have scored at least 54.5 points -- this matchup's over/under -- only two times this season.

-- Maryland has combined with its opponents to score more than 54 points in four of six games this season.
+- Maryland and its opponents have combined to score more than 54.5 points in three of six games this season.

-- This contest's total is 4.8 points above the 49.2 these two squads combine to allow per game this season.
+- These two squads combine to allow 49.2 points per game, 5.3 fewer than this contest's over/under.

-- The average total in Golden Gophers games this season is 52.5, 1.5 points fewer than Saturday's total of 54 .
+- Golden Gophers games have an average total of 52.5 points this season, two fewer than Saturday's over/under.

-- The 60.5 PPG average total in Terrapins games this season is 6.5 points more than this game's over/under.
+- The 54.5-point total for this game is six points below the 60.5 points per game average total in Terrapins games this season.

 Minnesota Stats and Trends